The Vermont Statutes Online

 (I) Additional information as needed by the Board, including information from affiliated corporations or other persons in the control of or controlled by the applicant.

 (2) In addition to the information required for submission, an applicant may submit, and the Board shall consider, any other information relevant to the application or the review criteria.

 (c) The application process shall be as follows:

-(2)(A) Prior to filing an application for a certificate of need, an applicant shall file an adequate letter of intent with the Board no less than 30 days or, in the case of review cycle applications under section 9439 of this title, no less than 45 days prior to the date on which the application is to be filed.
+(2)(A) Prior to filing an application for a certificate of need, an applicant shall file an adequate letter of intent with the Board not less than 30 days prior to the date on which the application is to be filed.
 The letter of intent shall form the basis for determining the applicability of this subchapter to the proposed expenditure or action.
-A letter of intent shall become invalid if an application is not filed within six months of the date that the letter of intent is received or, in the case of review cycle applications under section 9439 of this title, within such time limits as the Board shall establish by rule.
-The Board shall post public notice of such letters of intent on its website electronically within five business days of receipt.
+A letter of intent shall become invalid if an application is not filed within six months after the date that the letter of intent is received.
+The Board shall post public notice of such letters of intent on its website electronically within five business days after receipt.
 The public notice shall identify the applicant, the proposed new health care project, and the date by which a competing application or petition to intervene must be filed.